 Thursday, November 8

-Conference Welcome Conference Welcome and Morning Plenary Presentation
+Conference Welcome and Morning Plenary Presentation

-Do You Have A Pencil?: Assisting Youth With Overcoming Obstacles
+Do You Have a Pencil?: Assisting Youth with Overcoming Obstacles

 Brittany Wagner, a nationally respected athletic academic counselor, speaker, consultant and life coach, has garnered world-wide fame as the television star of the hit Netflix documentary series, “Last Chance U” – which follows the East Mississippi Community College (EMCC) Lions, three-time National Junior College Athletic Association (NJCAA) national champions during their 2015 and 2016 football seasons.
 Known for giving “troublemakers” their last chance at making it to the NFL, Ms. Wagner is the vivacious mentor and mother-figure to these men – often the driving factor behind their future successes.
 Her common question, “Do you have a pencil?” has become a phenomenon across the world since the show’s debut.